 Universal Service Obligation

-A Universal Service Obligation (USO) for broadband was launched in 2020.
+A Universal Service Obligation for broadband was launched in 2020.
 Regulated by Ofcom, everyone in the UK has a legal right to request a broadband connection of at least 10Mbps.
 More information can be found here.

-BT is the Universal Service Provider for Scotland – further information applying for a connection is available here.
+BT is the Universal Service Provider for Scotland - further information on applying for a connection is available here.